teambit/docs/docs/workspace.md

 ### Build files

-When building an authored component, the build files reside inside the [dist folder](/docs/conf-bit-json#dist) configured inside the workspace.
+When building an authored component, the build files reside inside the [dist folder](/docs/conf-bit-json#dist) configured inside the workspace relatively to the workspace root directory.
+By default this will be `<workspace root>/dist` for all components.
+Inside this folder, the generated path is relative to the component path in the project.

 ## Imported Components